Information & FAQ

 Is the house easy to get to?

-- You will drive a short distance to Msambweni village on tarmac.
+- You will drive a short distance to Msambweni village on tarmc.

-- At the end of the tarmac, you then need to keep straight on through the hospital gates on to the dirt road.
+- At the end of the tarmac, you then need to keep straight on through the hospital gates on to the paved road.

 - Bear right at the first fork and then sharp left at the next crossroads, alongside the football pitch.